 1. Choose an email marketing service provider

 If you’re serious about email marketing, you need to work with an email marketing service provider.
 Working with a provider is the only way your business can leverage email marketing to effectively deliver messages to large groups of contacts or subscribers.
-You’ll also benefit from professional email templates, automation tools to help you grow, easy ways to manage your email list, and tracking features that show you how customers are responding to your emails.
+You’ll also benefit from professional email templates, automation tools to help you expand, easy ways to manage and grow your email list, and tracking features that show you how customers are responding to your emails.

 2. Gather contacts for your email marketing list

 Most businesses have some existing contacts when they start a mailing list.
 Think of the customers and people with whom you already have a business relationship.
 Maybe they’re contacts you email on a regular basis, or you could simply start with a few supportive friends and family members.